hedrickbt/godot-hair/sol-9-pitfall-birdie/readme.txt

 		i.  x: 0.4
 		ii. y: 0.4
 3. Click on the collision | Shape | [empty]
 	a.
-New Circle Shape 2D
+New RectangleShape2D
 	b.
-Resize the circle with your mouse by pulling on the outer dot.
+Resize the circle with your mouse by pulling on the outer dots.
 	c.
 Inspector | Node2D | Transform | Position
-		i.  x: -5
+		i.  x: 0
-		ii. y: -3
+		ii. y: 0
 	d.
 Lock the sprite and collision together.
 	e.
 Move the two locked items to the middle of the scene
 4. Save the scene ( ctrl+s ) and play the scene (F6) not the project - is the bird animated?
 YES

-WIP
+### Adding birdie to the main scene
+1. Open the main scene (main.tscn)
+2. Add a child node under main of type Node2D called pitfall_container
+3. Open the main script (main.gd)
+Working on pitfall code

 DONE!!